headwirecom/peregrine-cms/sling/peregrine-feature-model-starter/README.md

 from the Sling Maven repository with the exception of the Feature Model and the Content Package Converter and the Sling Starter to provide the source Provisioning Model for Sling.
-You need to clone and checkout either 1.0.2 or master branch:
+You need to clone and checkout the master branch:

-1. sling-org-apache-sling-feature-cpconverter branch master
 1. sling-org-apache-sling-starter branch master (we need the source files)
-1. sling-slingfeature-maven-plugin branch merge-cpconverter-plugin
+1. sling-slingfeature-maven-plugin branch master
+1. sling-feature-converter-maven-plugin branch master

 Built the all of these modules.